seanbreckenridge/mal-id-cache/README.md

 This will be updated whenever a new entry is added.

-You can either clone this repo to your system and set up a script that `git pull`s periodically, or download the raw json files directly from [`cache`](./cache) (though that means you have no way of knowing when the file is updated)
+You can either clone this repo to your system and set up a script that `git pull`s periodically, or download the raw JSON files directly from [`cache`](./cache) (though that means you have no way of knowing when the file is updated)